-(a) A holder of a practising certificate must enter into and keep in force for all of the period during which a certificate is held a written agreement with another accountant, a firm of accountants or a limited company (the "nominee"), providing for the nominee, or nominees if more than one, to be responsible for the individual's practice in the event of his death or incapacity.

-- (b) The nominee or nominees must: - (i) be based in the same country as the individual; and - (ii) hold an equivalent qualification and be authorised to carry on the individual's work for which they have undertaken to be responsible. - (c) Where the individual's practice is based in more than one country, he must comply with this regulation in respect of each country in which he is based, but may appoint different nominees in respect of different countries.
+- (a) A holder of a practising certificate must enter into and keep in force for all of the period during which a certificate is held a written agreement with another individual or firm (the "nominee"), providing for the nominee, or nominees if more than one, to be responsible for the individual's practice in the event of his death or incapacity. - (b) The nominee or nominees must: - (i) be based in the same country as the individual; and - (ii) hold an equivalent qualification and be authorised to carry on the individual's work for which they have undertaken to be responsible. - (c) Where the individual's practice is based in more than one country, he must comply with this regulation in respect of each country in which he is based, but may appoint different nominees in respect of different countries.